ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 `mbar` | barometric pressure | `bp`

 `@instructions`
-Assign the new column names  instead of the original ones.
+Assign the new column names  instead of the original ones using the `colnames()` function.
 You can copy and paste them.
 `"ts", "rec", "ws", "wd", "wsc", "srad", "temp", "rh", "rain", "vis", "bp"`

+`@hint`

 `@pre_exercise_code`